ozzann/client-server-app/README.md

 	At this stage Jenkins just executes bash script which contains all required instructions and actions for running tests.

-For the previous two stages script **run_tests.sh** has similar structure.
+For the previous two stages both of the scripts **run_tests.sh** for client and server apps have the similar structures.
 In both cases firstly all existing docker containers are removing and then the new one is created.
 The Dockerfiles for tests are almost the same as Dockerfiles for the apps, the only difference in a running command: it should run only tests steps.

 In the case of the client application it's:

 		CMD ["npm","test"]

-In the case of the server app it's:
+For the server app it should be:

 		CMD mvn test